 In other words, while the proclamation is in effect, no new late fees or fines can be assessed or collected.
 Violation of the proclamation may result in criminal penalties.

 Proclamation 20-51 is currently set to expire on May 17, 2020, but it is likely to be extended through much of 2020.
 UPDATE 1: By Proclamation 20-51.2, the expiration date has been extended through June 17, 2020.
 UPDATE 2: By Proclamation 20-51.3, the expiration date has been extended second time through July 1, 2020.
+UPDATE 3: There have been several extensions of Proclamation 20-51 since my last update to this post.
+On September 2, 2020, Governor Inslee issued Proclamation 20-51.7, extending the restrictions on late fees and fines through October 1, 2020.
 Expect further extensions until most of Washington’s population is into Phase 3 or 4 of the reopening plan.

 Lucent Law represents HOAs of all types across Washington.
 If you would like to discuss how this proclamation impacts your HOA, please get in touch with us.